undefinedDarkness/undefineddarkness.github.io/src/brain/small-c.md

 Consulting https://github.com/johnthagen/min-sized-rust , We find one thing of interest, Link Time Optimization (LTO)..

 ### What is LTO?
-Link Time Optimization (LTO) gives GCC the capability of dumping its internal representation (GIMPLE) to disk, so that all the different compilation units that make up a single executable can be optimized as a single module.
+(GCC DOCS) Link Time Optimization (LTO) gives GCC the capability of dumping its internal representation (GIMPLE) to disk, so that all the different compilation units that make up a single executable can be optimized as a single module.
 This expands the scope of inter-procedural optimizations to encompass the whole program (or, rather, everything that is visible at link time).
 Learn More: https://en.wikipedia.org/wiki/Interprocedural_optimization#WPO_and_LTO

-It's enabled with `-flto`
 Okay, but what does it do for us?

-Quite a bit, Using it we have shaved off 16kb to reach 40kb, so in total a 47% decrease of our initial 76kb, not bad at all **NOTE**: Enabling -flto sometimes caused me a segfault at program start with clang, but this didnt occur with gcc, so YMMV
+Quite a bit, Using it we have shaved off 16kb to reach 40kb, so in total a 47% decrease of our initial 76kb, not bad at all, The flag to enable it is `-flto`
+**NOTE**: Enabling `-flto` sometimes caused me a segfault at program start with clang, but this didnt occur with gcc, so YMMV

 ## Executable Packing
 If you wanted to go even furthur you could try [UPX](https://upx.github.io/), Which actually compresses your biniary and this works since